seddon-software/python-course/README.txt

     git stash
     git pull

 Most of the examples on this course are available as a Juypter Notebook.
-You can clone these examples with:
+You can clone the Jupyter examples with:
     cd
     git clone https://github.com/seddon-software/python-notebooks.git
     cd python-notebooks